JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Facades.md

 Local Facades
 ===================

-There are 4 __LocalFacade__, each one is responsible of its layer components.
+There are 4 __LocalFacade__, each one is responsible of an area storing same kind of components.

 Basic Features